kaigaicareerlog/kaigai-career-log-web/docs/AUTO_URL_FINDER.md

 ## Required GitHub Secrets

-For this feature to work, you need to configure the following secrets in your GitHub repository:
+For Spotify and YouTube URL finding, you need to configure the following secrets in your GitHub repository.

+**Note: Apple Podcasts uses the free iTunes Search API and doesn't require any API keys!** 🎉

-### Spotify API Credentials
+### Spotify API Credentials (Optional for Spotify URLs)

 1. **SPOTIFY_CLIENT_ID**